Verification types

 Backend cycle

 The agent drives real HTTP, gRPC, GraphQL, or WebSocket requests against a running backend service and verifies the responses.
 Works for any backend runtime (Node, Java, Python, Go, Rust, and more).
-The backend cycle is opt-in — enable it withironbee backend enable.
+Evidence is collected across three domains:| Domain | Tools | What is captured |

 Verification status